 The farm does not have much in the way of equipment, borrowing whatever it needs to grow hay on remaining farm acreage.

-Perhaps most importantly, the farm is a demonstration of classic American agriculture for audiences that increasingly have no first-hand experience with it.
-Through partnerships with local school systems in Washington and Prince George’s County, the National Park Service and others, elementary and middle school students constantly stream through the facility, often in multi-day, overnight or weekend trips, to learn about environmental stewardship and agricultural sustainability.
+It’s become a demonstration of classic American agriculture for visitors that increasingly have no first-hand experience with it.
+Through partnerships with local school systems in Washington and Prince George’s County, the National Park Service and other institutions, elementary and middle school students constantly stream through the facility, often in multi-day, overnight or weekend trips, to learn about environmental stewardship and agricultural sustainability.

 “Our beef is a very niche product,” said Lori Arguelles, president and CEO of the foundation.
 “Our biggest product is education.”